Arabian-vACC/library/docs/aerodrome/al-ain/air.md

 ### 4.4 Arrival procedures
 ### 4.4.1 Speed control
 Although the radar controllers are responsible for separating arriving aircraft, the AIR controller shall still ensure that minimum separation is maintained until the preceding aircraft crosses the runway threshold.
 If it is apparent that minimum separation may not exist as provided in Wake Turbulence Separation (WTS) or minimum radar separation minima, AIR may use a tactical reduction in aircraft speed.
+Keep in mind that this tactical move should be done as early as possible, to prevent a Go Around procedure as mentioned in 4.4.2.

 !!! example
     **Controller:** IGO82M, Reduce to final approach speed.